 The FY 2013 EMPG Program plays an important role in the implementation of the National Preparedness System (NPS) by supporting the building, sustainment, and delivery of core capabilities essential to achieving the National Preparedness Goal (NPG) of a secure and resilient Nation.
 The building, sustainment, and delivery of these core capabilities are not exclusive to any single level of government, organization, or community, but rather, require the combined effort of the whole community.
 The FY 2013 EMPG supports core capabilities across the five mission areas of Prevention, Protection, Mitigation, Response, and Recovery based on allowable costs.

-Eligible Applicants: All 56 States and territories, as well as the Republic of the Marshall Islands and the Federated States of Micronesia, are eligible to apply for FY 2013 EMPG Program funds.
-Either the SAA or the State’s EMA are eligible to apply directly to FEMA for EMPG Program funds on behalf of State and local emergency management agencies, however only one application will be accepted from each State or territory.
+Eligible Applicants: All 56 States and territories, as well as the Republic of the Marshall Islands and the Federated States of Micronesia, were eligible to apply for FY 2013 EMPG Program funds.
+Either the SAA or the State’s EMA were eligible to apply directly to FEMA for EMPG Program funds on behalf of State and local emergency management agencies, however only one application was accepted from each State or territory.

-Program Awards: The FY 2013 EMPG Program funds will be allocated in compliance with Section 662 of the Post-Katrina Emergency Management Reform Act of 2006 (6 U.S.C.
+Program Awards: The FY 2013 EMPG Program funds were allocated in compliance with Section 662 of the Post-Katrina Emergency Management Reform Act of 2006 (6 U.S.C.
 762).
-All 50 States, the District of Columbia, and Puerto Rico will receive a base amount of 0.75 percent of the total available grant funding.
-Four territories (American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands) will receive a base amount of 0.25 percent of the total available grant funding.
-The balance of EMPG Program funds is distributed on a population-share basis.
-Pursuant to Title II of the Compact of Free Association Amendments Act of 2003 (Public Law 108-188), funds are also available for the Federated States of Micronesia and for the Republic of the Marshall Islands.
+All 50 States, the District of Columbia, and Puerto Rico received a base amount of 0.75 percent of the total available grant funding.
+Four territories (American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands) received a base amount of 0.25 percent of the total available grant funding.
+The balance of EMPG Program funds was distributed on a population-share basis.
+Pursuant to Title II of the Compact of Free Association Amendments Act of 2003 (Public Law 108-188), funds were also available for the Federated States of Micronesia and for the Republic of the Marshall Islands.